Drinking tea is relaxing. Having the right tea wares is essential.

 When purchasing a new tea pot or tea cup remember, it is a personal thing.
 It reflects who you are

 and at the same time enhances your tea experience.

 To make a pot of tea you will need a kettle to heat your water and a brewing vessel to steep the leaves.

 I prefer a press pot.
 Surprised?
 They're not just for coffee, really.

 Here's why.
 When brewing loose leaf it needs room.
 Using a press pot allows the leaf to fully open

 up, letting the water touch every part of the leaf releases its full flavor potential.
-This gives youthe best in taste.
+This gives you

 A Little Teawares History